AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/mappings.md

 This informative section provides a mapping from the requirements of each end-product clinical specification to elements in a profiled FHIR resource.
 At the time of publication of this implementation guide the only end-product clinical specification supported is Pharmacist Shared Medicines List (PSML).

 The mapping from requirements table below demonstrates the logical decomposition of each requirement to the lowest possible element in an applicable profile.
-See the [legend](mappings.html#legend-for-mapping-from-requirements) for information on the columns used to present the mapping content.

 ## Mapping from PSML business requirements